toUpperCase78/car-of-the-year-datasets/README.md

 This repo contains datasets for all winners and nominees, which competed for this award, since 1964 as well as their total points accumulated from juries.
 Plus, all voting grids for nominated cars between 2010 and 2020.

-**Analyses will be performed at a later date to gain valuable insights.
-Stay tuned!**

 ## Datasets

 Here, you can find two different types of datasets to inspect: